iExecBlockchainComputing/iexec-sdk/CLI.md

 - `chains` set the available chains
   - optional key `host` set the url of the ethereum node used by the SDK cli on each chain (overwrite default value).
   - optional key `hub` set the address of the hub used by the SDK cli on each chain (overwrite default value).
-  - optional key `sms` set the url of the Secret Management Service used by the SDK cli on each chain (overwrite default value).
+  - optional key `sms` set the url of the Secret Management Service used by the SDK cli on each chain (overwrite default value), this key accepts a string or a mapping TEE framework - SMS url.
   - optional key `resultProxy` set the url of the Result Proxy used by the SDK cli on each chain (overwrite default value).
   - optional key `ipfsGateway` set the url of the IPFS gateway used by the SDK cli on each chain (overwrite default value).
   - optional key `bridge` set the bridge used by the SDK cli when working with bridged networks (sidechain). `bridge.contract` set the address of the RLC bridge on the chain, `bridge.bridgedChainName` set the reference to the bridged network.